colinrodney/column-preview-card/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this 3-column preview card component and get it looking as close to the design as possible.
+The challenge was for me to build out this 3-column preview card component and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+There were no constraints on which tools could be used to complete the challenge so I used Bootstrap v5.0 alongside a custom CSS style sheet for custom styling.

-Your users should be able to:
+Users of this project should be able to:

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements